Edwin Gardiola: Business career

 He also owned several construction and real estate firms, including JSG Construction (named after his wife, Judy Silva Gardiola) and Virkar Realty Corporation.

 In 2009, the Philippine Center for Investigative Journalism (PCIJ) reported that JSG Construction is owned by Gardiola and his wife Judy.
 Edwin's brother Elmer and his wife Elaine are owners of E. Gardiola Construction, while Elmer is also listed as an incorporator of JSG.
-The PCIJ reports that JSG and E. Gardiola Construction is among the top ten contractors working with the Department of Public Works and Highways (DPWH) from 2000 to 2008 under president Gloria Macapagal Arroyo's administration.
+The PCIJ reports that JSG and E. Gardiola Construction are among the top ten contractors working with the Department of Public Works and Highways (DPWH) from 2000 to 2008 under president Gloria Macapagal Arroyo's administration.

 In a 2014 House of Representatives inquiry, Gardiola's firm JSG Construction was implicated in: